mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 * [Looking under the hood: `EXPLAIN`](#looking-under-the-hood-explain)

 ## Setting up
 When learning a new language, practice is critical.
 It's one thing to read this post and nod along, and another to be able to explore ideas on your own.
-So let's first set up a database on your computer.
-While it sounds intimidating, it'll actually be straightforward.
+So let's start by setting up a database on your computer so you can experiment and practice.
+While it sounds intimidating, it'll actually be straightforward!

 <center>
 <img src="{{  site.baseurl  }}/images/data_engineering/intermediate_sql/simple_db.png" height="70%" width="70%" loading="lazy" alt="A simple database">